the404devs/404-start/README.md

 - Fixes and such.
     - Restores old config upon failed import of valid non-theme JSON, so we don't accidentally save garbage as our config.
     - More CSS fixes.
+- Added `dataVersion` field to themes, future-proofing for breaking changes.
+- Optimized loading and saving of config from local storage.

 ### *2.0.1 (12/10/2021)*
 ------------------------